robor1/ToGoodToGoNotificationScript/README.md

 #Current Goals to achieve

-1. Upload to GitHub (DONE)
+- [x] Upload to GitHub (DONE)

-2. Add logic to detect when a store has just added magic bags, and when a store has just sold its last magic bag
+- [x] Add logic to detect when a store has just added magic bags, and when a store has just sold its last magic bag (DONE)

-3. Add a text to speech bot to notify the user when the above has happened
+- [ ] Add a text to speech bot to notify the user when the above has happened

-4. Polish up code
+- [ ] Polish up code

-5. Figure out venv and best way to run the program
+- [ ] Figure out venv and best way to run the program

-6. Check funtionality on linux and mac
+- [ ] Check funtionality on linux and mac